Secret to the best Easter Cupcakes in 3 easy steps

 Ingredients

-- Sprinkles, candy eggs, and shredded coconut for decorating
+• as needed food coloring, sprinkles, candy eggs, shredded coconut for decorating

 Instructions

-2. Combine Dry Ingredients: In a medium bowl, whisk together the cake flour, baking powder, and salt.
-Set it aside.
+Whisk together cake flour, baking powder, and salt.
+Set aside.

-3. Cream Butter and Sugar: In a large bowl using a handheld or stand mixer, beat the softened butter and granulated sugar together on medium-high speed until the mixture is pale and fluffy, about 3-4 minutes.
+Beat butter and granulated sugar on medium-high until pale and fluffy, about 3-4 minutes.

-4. Add Eggs and Vanilla: Add the eggs one at a time, beating well after each addition.
-Next, beat in the vanilla extract.
+Add eggs one at a time, beating well after each addition.
+Beat in vanilla extract.

-5. Alternate Wet and Dry: With the mixer on low speed, add the dry ingredients in three additions, alternating with the buttermilk in two additions, beginning and ending with the dry ingredients.
+On low speed, add dry ingredients in three parts, alternating with buttermilk in two parts, beginning and ending with dry ingredients.
 Mix just until combined; do not overmix.

-6. Fill and Bake: Fill the cupcake liners about two-thirds full with batter.
-Bake for 18-20 minutes, or until a wooden pick inserted into the center comes out clean.
+Fill liners about two-thirds full.
+Bake 18-20 minutes, until a wooden pick inserted comes out clean.
+Cool in pan a few minutes, then transfer to wire rack to cool completely.

 Frequently Asked Questions